sap-labs-france/ev-server/README.md

 ```

 #### mongo express
-If needed, it is possible to start a [mongo express](https://github.com/mongo-express/mongo-express) instance auto connected to mongodb
+If needed, it is possible to start or stop a [mongo express](https://github.com/mongo-express/mongo-express) instance auto connected to mongodb independently.
 To start it, execute command:
 ```bash
 make mongo-express